petrmiculek/Face_Presentation_Attack_Detection/notes.md

 * dataset was cropped by resizing the bbox to a square (as opposed to keeping the original aspect ratio)
 * you're also explaining the code - mention the use-cases and give short script descriptions
 * slowing down training: images in original size, many small files (h5)
+* 2023-03-21: changed 'label_num' to 'label_unif', all newer models are not comparable

 #DONE# #DONE# #DONE#
 done: